-$\underline{\textit{Response}} : \textit{The proposed building is designed to face Addressing Street SW Day Road as the primary frontage.}$
+Response: The proposed building is designed to face Addressing Street SW Day Road as the primary frontage.

-Table CC-2 District Wide Planning and Landscaping Addressing Streets Supporting Streets General The following provisions apply: Section 4.176 for landscaping standards Section 4.610.10 for tree removal, relocation or replacement.
-Section 4.610.10 (.01) C. for consideration of development alternatives to preserve wooded areas & trees.
+Table CC-2 District Wide Planning and Landscaping Addressing Streets Supporting Streets General The following provisions apply: Section 4.176 for landscaping star Section 4.610.10 for tree removal, Section 4.610.10 (.01) C. for consider preserve wooded areas &amp; trees.

 Response: As described by the applicant, the landscape plans use the General Landscape standard as the starting point for the portion of the site facing Addressing Street SW Day Road, while adding amenity features such as dense and varied plantings and a pedestrian wayside to provide the dense, naturalistic landscape character required by the Coffee Creek Design District standards along the roadway corridor.
 The planting scheme for the front of the property is designed to frame the street environment (public realm), provide shade and shelter for the wayside, and screen the parking and loading areas from view from the street, except at the driveway entrance.
 Two areas visible from SW Day Road are landscaped to the High Screen standard including on the south side of the wayside and north of the loading area on the west side of the building.
 See Request F for the Type C Tree Removal Plan